doc22940/showdown-ghost-footnotes/README.md

-# showdown-footnotes
+# Showdown Footnotes Extension

-Adds footnotes support to showdown
+Add support for footnotes syntax in showdown